 What Cadet Hand Size Do I Need?

-Additionally, the following are some other things to consider when choosing glove fit:
+Additionally, the following are some other things to consider when choosing cadet glove fit:

 - Material.
 The glove’s materials should also be considered.
 If you plan to keep it for a long time, it’s important to note that synthetic gloves are more durable and don’t shrink over time.
-Moreover, leather gloves, while thinner, typically wear faster than other materials.
+Moreover, leather gloves, while thinner, typically wear faster.

 - Weather conditions.
 Whether you’re playing in a wet or cold environment, there are specific fits for both.
 In wet situations, look for waterproof gloves so your hand will stay dry.
 Also, since these fits are custom-made, they offer more grip even for slippery club handles.
 Cold weather, on the other hand, requires gloves that have adequate insulation.